IBM/solsa/README.md

 - A main `solsa` Node.js module that provides a library of high-level abstractions for defining the software architecture of a solution.
 - A `solsa` command-line interface (CLI):
-  - `solsa build` builds and pushes container images for SolSA-defined services (if any).
+  - `solsa build` builds container images for SolSA-defined services (if any).
+  - `solsa push` pushes container images for SolSA-defined services.
   - `solsa yaml` synthesizes yaml for deploying SolSA solutions on Kubernetes.

 ## Configure a Kubernetes Cluster for SolSA